Red Frogs: Involvement in schoolies week

-Involvement throughout the University year
+Involvement throughout the university year

 The Red Frogs Crew start involvement with the university year from the Orientation Week.
 In an attempt to keep a good relationship with university students, the Crew members keep a stall during orientation week in which they handout approximately 60,000 University Planners, 10,000 donuts, 5,000 icy poles, and 6 tonnes of Red Frogs.
-The volunteers would also be found attending parties where they have 'Hydration Stations' - a stall set up to help keep university students hydrated throughout the night.
-The Red Frogs Crew also host many of their own events, such as coffee crawls, cooking pancakes for students at exam time, and hosting BBQ's.

 Expansion

 Red Frogs have since expanded internationally into countries such as New Zealand, South Africa, United Kingdom, Canada and USA.